 Bangkok Confidential

-A Bangkok institution, Asia Aqua Bar at Anantara Siam has been the place to see and be seen in Thai capital for decades, drawing in a steady stream of high society patrons, power-brokers and the international jet-set crowd.
-Tucked away in a shaded courtyard just off the lobby, it’s all gurgling water, curious koi fish and tangled tropical foliage.
-Join the city’s movers and shakers over tipples, premium cigars and hushed conversations.
+A Bangkok institution, Aqua at Anantara Siam Bangkok Hotel has been the place to see and be seen in the Thai capital for decades, drawing in a steady stream of high society patrons, power-brokers, and the international jet-set crowd.
+Tucked away in a shaded courtyard just off the lobby, it’s all gurgling water, curious koi fish, and tangled tropical foliage.
+Join the city’s movers and shakers over tipples, premium cigars, and hushed conversations.

 Secret Society

-With a palpable dose of British eccentricity, The Service 1921 Restaurant & Bar at Anantara Chiang Mai Resort features such delights as a secrete dining parlour entrance masquerading as bookshelf and a proudly old-fashioned private whiskey room.
-A former British Consulate, the storied establishment pays homage to its high-rolling past with a playful nod to the Secret Intelligence Service while keeping the menu influences strictly regional - think contemporary Thai, Sichuanese and Vietnamese cuisine.
+With a palpable dose of British eccentricity, The Service at 1921 House at Anantara Chiang Mai Resort features such delights as a secret dining parlour entrance masquerading as a bookshelf and a proudly old-fashioned private whiskey room.
+A former British Consulate, the storied establishment pays homage to its high-rolling past with a playful nod to the Secret Intelligence Service while keeping the menu strictly regional.
+Think contemporary Thai, Sichuanese, and Vietnamese cuisine.

 Now You See Me, Now You Don’t

-If a day spent snorkeling the home reef chasing turtles and looking for Nemo hasn’t satiated your appetite for marine life exploration, Anantara Kihavah Maldives will keep you under the sea for a bit longer with its immersive bar and restaurant concept.
-Called “Sea”, it features the world’s first underwater wine cellar and a dining room totally surrounded by the sea
+If a day spent snorkelling the home reef chasing turtles and looking for Nemo hasn’t satiated your appetite for marine life exploration, Anantara Kihavah Maldives Villas will keep you under the sea for a bit longer with its immersive bar and restaurant concept.
+Called SEA, it features the world’s first underwater wine cellar and a dining room totally surrounded by the sea.

-Anantara Al Jabal Al Akhdar’s Diana’s Point holds the proud title of being Oman’s highest bar.
-Perched at canyon’s edge in Nizwa, the magical spot offers the stunning backdrop to romance as part of Anantara’s signature Dining by Design experience.
+Anantara Al Jabal Al Akhdar Resort’s Diana’s Point holds the proud title of being Oman’s highest bar.
+Perched at the canyon’s edge in Nizwa, the magical spot offers a stunning backdrop to romance as part of Anantara’s signature Dining by Design experience.
 Propose with Champagne where Princess Diana once stood, as the sun sets over the valley, or gather with friends to drink in Oman’s spellbinding panorama.